amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

 See the [previous post](http://amygdala.github.io/dataflow/app_engine/2017/04/14/gae_dataflow.html) in this series for a bit more info on that.
 However, this part of the app is just for example purposes; in your own apps, you probably already have some other means of collecting and storing data in Datastore.

-The `LaunchJob` handler is the new piece of the puzzle: using the Dataflow REST API, it sets the `timestamp` runtime parameter, and launches a Dataflow pipeline job using the template.
+The `LaunchJob` handler is the new piece of the puzzle: using the Dataflow REST API, it sets the `timestamp` runtime parameter, and launches a Dataflow job using the template.

 ```python
 from googleapiclient.discovery import build